jrlarsen/GetProgramming/Chapter 04 - Functions/chapter4.md

 /* Further Adventures
  *
- * 1) Change the message from the sayHello function
+ * 1) Change the message from the sayHello function.
  *
  * To add a line-break to a string, insert '\n'
  * e.g. "Line One\nLine Two"
  *
- * 2) Break the Hello World! message across two lines *
+ * 2) Break the Hello World! message across two lines.
+ *
- * 3) Create a function that prints the letters of "Hello World!" one by one down the page */
+ * 3) Create a function that prints the letters
+ *    of "Hello World!" one by one down the page
+ *
+ */
 ```